Vay1ne/Vay1ne/README.md

 ### Hi there 👋
-undergraduate in HFUT, with major Computer Science postgraduate in USTC, reasearch in Affective Computing
+undergraduate in HFUT, with major Computer Science postgraduate in USTC, research in Affective Computing

-***interested in Big Data, Java, Fishing...***
+***interested in Big Data, Python, Fishing...***
 <!--
 **Vay1ne/Vay1ne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.